 - We have provision for care before and after school hours as well for children aged 2 to 8 years.

 Children are organised into groups:

-Caterpillars Group – for children aged 2 - 3
+Caterpillars Nursery Class - for children aged 2 - 3 years

-For children aged 2-3 there is at least one adult to every 4 children.
+- For children aged 2-3 years there is at least one adult to every 4 children.

-For children aged 3-4 there is one adult to every 8 children.
+For children aged 3-4 years there is one adult to every 8 children.

 Adult child ratios in the Nursery are planned in accordance with Government guidelines and are always increased if children are taken on trips out of Nursery.

-The Nursery has an Early Years Professional teacher who leads the planning and organisation of the curriculum and care.
-She is supported by a deputy manager, three room leaders and a team of qualified nursery nurses and nursery assistants.
+- The Nursery has an Early Years Professional teacher who leads the planning and organisation of the curriculum and care.
+She is supported by a deputy manager, two room leaders and a team of qualified nursery nurses and nursery assistants.
 The Nursery is supported by Portsdown Primary School Inclusion Manager and SENCO as well as the school Welfare Team.

-Children are allocated a Key Person who is responsible for planning and managing their care and learning.
+- Children are allocated a Key Person who is responsible for planning and managing their care and learning.

-Staff names and photos are displayed in each room.
+- Staff names and photos are displayed in each room.

-Prior to working in Nursery all staff and students are checked by the DBS for their suitability for working with children.
-If visitors or Parents attend nursery they are always supervised by a member of staff and not left alone with children.
+- Prior to working in Nursery all staff and students are checked by the DBS for their suitability for working with children.
+If visitors or parents attend nursery they are always supervised by a member of staff and not left alone with children.

-All visitors are expected to sign in and out of the building.
+- All visitors are expected to sign in and out of the building.

-We want your child to settle happily and confidently and for you to feel a partner in your child's education and development.
+- We want your child to settle happily and confidently and for you to feel a partner in your child's education and development.

-We feel it is vital that you tell us all about your child and we will spend time with you in your home and at Nursery before your child starts so you can tell us about your child’s routines, interests, likes, dislikes, health and development.
+- We feel it is vital that you tell us all about your child and we will spend time with you in your home and at Nursery before your child starts so you can tell us about your child’s routines, interests, likes, dislikes, health and development.

 At Portsdown Nursery we aim to keep you informed about:

-The Environment and organisation
+The environment and organisation

 Your child's progress and development